 That can really add up.
 For example, suppose your home is insured for $500,000 with a 5% wind deductible, and you have $30,000 worth of roof and siding damage from high winds.
 You’re responsible for $25,000, with your insurance covering only $5,000 of the damages.

 Start by typing your address in the tool at DisasterAssistance.gov to find out about aid in your area, including money for living expenses and rebuilding.
 You can also get in-person help at a FEMA disaster recovery center.

-Look up the nearest one using the recovery center locator (opens in new tab) or the FEMA mobile app (opens in new tab).
+Look up the nearest one using the recovery center locator or the FEMA mobile app.
 You may also qualify for SBA Disaster Loan Assistance, a low-interest loan available for homeowners and renters to repair or replace damaged property.
 (Even though it’s offered by the U.S. Small Business Administration, you don’t need to be a business to qualify.)
-Also see links to the state emergency management agencies (opens in new tab).
+Also see links to the state emergency management agencies.

-Understand the Rules for Fallen Trees
+Understand the rules for fallen trees

 Even if a hurricane didn’t destroy your home, you may have some damage from fallen trees.
 If your tree damages a neighbor’s property — say, crushing a garage or fence — your neighbor should file a claim with his insurance company, which will generally pay to fix the damage.
 When a tree falls and doesn’t hit anything, insurance policies will typically pay just $500 to $1,000 — or sometimes nothing — for the cleanup.

 Most homeowners policies pay for additional living expenses — including rent, food and other costs — for up to a year while you’re unable to live in your home, or up to a certain percentage of your total coverage amount.
 This may be the first money you get from your insurance company before it determines how much to pay to rebuild your home.

 If you had a home inventory listing your possessions, and you kept it online or outside of your home, you’ll have a great head start when filing your claims.
 Otherwise, you may be able to piece together information that can help with your claim.
 Any photos you have of the rooms in your home can provide evidence to the insurer about items that were damaged.

 Also look for any receipts for valuable items.
 And take pictures after the hurricane but before removing debris so that you have some documentation that the items were damaged in the storm.
 See How to Get Your Insurer to Pay Your Claims to read about how people have pieced together inventories after tornados and water-damage claims — and what they wish they would have done differently.

 State insurance departments often dispatch consumer protection staff to disaster areas to answer questions and help you contact your insurer.
 Many insurance companies also have mobile claims units on the ground to assist with filing a claim and to answer any questions.